-The Interstate 11 (I-11) Final Tier 1 Environmental Impact Statement and Preliminary Section 4(f) Evaluation (Final Tier 1 EIS) is now available for public review.
-The public review period for the Final Tier 1 EIS is 30 days and will run from July 16 through August 16, 2021.
-If you wish to leave a comment, visit the Contact Us page.
+The Interstate 11 (I-11) Final Tier 1 Environmental Impact Statement and Preliminary Section 4(f) Evaluation (Final Tier 1 EIS) was made available for public review on July 16, 2021.
+The public review period for the Final Tier 1 EIS was 30 days and ran from July 16 through August 16, 2021.

 The Final Tier 1 EIS document outlines a Preferred Corridor Alternative and the No Build Option.
 The I-11 Tier 1 environmental study is expected to be complete in late 2021 when the Record of Decision is issued by the Federal Highway Administration.
 That decision will include either the Selected Corridor Alternative or the No Build Option.